Carlos Garaikoetxea: Political career

-He was a leading figure in the Basque Nationalist Party (EAJ-PNV) of Navarre in the period 1975-80.
+Lehendakari: 1979–1985

 In 1979, he was elected president of the Basque General Council, the provisional body preparing the devolution of powers to the Basque Country prior to the approval of the Statute of Autonomy.
 Once approved, Garaikoetxea was elected Lehendakari in 1980 and reelected in 1984.

 During his presidency the Basque Statute of Autonomy was developed.
 As Lehendakari, Garaikoetxea inaugurated the radio-television public broadcast service EiTB on 31 December 1982.
 During his term, important self-government institutions were created: the Basque Public Health System (Osakidetza) and the Ertzaintza, the Basque police service, which was directed by his close collaborator Juan Porres Azkona from 1982 until 1986.
 During the floods of August 1983, he managed both Basque and Spanish emergency services in order to solve the resulting problems.
-The economy recovered through the revision of the Basque "Concierto Económico" and the Basque language was established throughout the Basque education system.
+The economy recovered through the revision of the Basque Economic Agreement.

+On 19 December 1984, Garaikoetxea announced his pending resignation as Lehendakari due to the loss of support from his own party.
+Major divergences had arisen between him and the now president of the EBB Arzalluz over the Law of Historical Territories and the expulsion of the Navarrese branch of the party.
+He was replaced by José Antonio Ardanza in 1985.

+President of EA: 1987–1999

-In 1985 nevertheless, major divergences with the direction of his party (Law of Historical Territories, personal clash with the president of the Basque Nationalist Party, Xabier Arzalluz, expulsion of all the organization in Navarre) created a major split within EAJ-PNV and Garaikoetxea, leading one of the factions (with greater support in Gipuzkoa, Navarre and Vitoria-Gasteiz, but not in Biscay nor the Araban countryside), he was replaced by José Antonio Ardanza in 1985.
-Soon after, the breach inside the party was complete and Eusko Alkartasuna was founded, with Garaikoetxea becoming its president and candidate to the Basque Presidency, a role that he held until 1999, when he retired from politics.
+Soon after, the breach inside the party was complete and Eusko Alkartasuna was founded, with Garaikoetxea becoming its president and candidate for the Basque Presidency, a role that he held until 1999, when he retired from politics.
 He was elected as deputy in the Basque Parliament in all successive elections until 1998.
 He was also a Member of the European Parliament from 1987 to 1991.

+Death

+Garaikoetxea suffered a heart attack on 4 May 2026, while swimming in a sports centre in Pamplona.
+Despite being successfully resuscitated at the scene, he died later that day at around 16:30 CEST, at the age of 87, at the University Hospital in Navarre.